Multiplicative Updates for NMF with $\beta$-Divergences under Disjoint Equality Constraints: General framework to design MU for -NMF under disjoint linear equality constraints and penalization

 Each $g'\big(y_{q}|\widetilde{H}\big)$ being strictly increasing on $(0,\infty)$, $(g')^{-1}(\gamma_{q}\mu)$ is also strictly increasing (from $T_{q}$ to $(0,\infty)$), this is a direct consequence of $(f^{-1})'=\frac1{f' \circ f^{-1}}$ where $f$ is any strictly increasing function on some interval.
 Finally $\sum_{{q}=1}^Q \gamma_{q}(g')^{-1}(\gamma_{q}\mu)$ is strictly increasing from $\cap_{j=1}^J T_{q}=(-\infty,t)$ to $(0,\infty)$, with $t\geq0$.
 Therefore, the solution $\mu^\star$ is unique. \end{proof}

-Proposition \ref{prop:mu_unicity} shows that the optimal Lagrangian multiplier is the unique solution of \eqref{eq:muhat}.
-It is clear that finding the solution of \eqref{eq:muhat} is equivalent to finding the root of a function $r(\mu)$.
+Proposition~\ref{prop:mu_unicity} shows that the optimal Lagrangian multiplier is the unique solution of~\eqref{eq:muhat}.
+Finding the solution of~\eqref{eq:muhat} is equivalent to finding the root of a function $r(\mu)$.
 We propose here-under to use a Newton-Raphson method to compute $\mu^\star$, and show that this method generates a sequence of iterates $\mu_n$ that converges towards $\mu^\star$ at a quadratic speed.

 \begin{proposition} Assume that $\beta<2$ and $\widetilde{y}_{q},v_{fn({q})},w_{fk({q})}>0$ for all ${q},f$.
 Let